 Tours focusing on the Troubles are numerous.
 There are walking tours and the unique-to-Belfast black taxi tours that take you to prominent places relevant to the era.
 What makes these tours all the more educational is that some guides actually lived in Belfast during these difficult times and try to give unbiased facts.
 Find either type of tour with a quick Google search.

 You can always take walks on your own to see walls and murals around Shankhill Road, Falls Road, and Divis Street near Divis Tower.
 I chose to head to Falls Road and the areas around the Clonard Monastery.
 The street signs were in English and Irish, showing its history as a predominately Irish neighborhood.
 The Irish Republican History Museum is close by too.
-When I approached a memorial right along one of the Peace Walls, part of me had a feeling that I should leave because I didn’t want to look suspicious in a former hot zone of conflict.
+When I approached a memorial (specifically the Clonard Martyrs Memorial) right along one of the Peace Walls, part of me had a feeling that I should leave because I didn’t want to look suspicious in a former hot zone of conflict.
 Maybe it was just the initial shock of seeing one of the walls in person.
 But I tried to instead focus on the Halloween decorations that some of the families in the neighborhood had put up on their cute little homes.
 A kid in a Scream costume even waved at me.
 Life manages to goes on.

-Clonard Monastery with part of a wall in bottom left |
+Clonard Monastery with peace wall visible in bottom left

-inside Maddens Bar |
+inside Maddens Bar

 After Maddens, I followed the sound of Irish music to Kelly’s Cellars.
 This is one of the oldest places in Belfast and was a meeting point for Irish independence advocates in the past.
 There was an amazing violinist and guitar player performing quintessential Irish music.
 I can’t finish a full Guinness so I asked for just a shot of Guinness.
 The bartender was confused but said, “Do ya mean a Baby Guinness?”
 I said sure.
 Apparently a Baby Guinness is a shot of Bailey’s Irish cream and something else I couldn’t understand.
 I sipped on it while listening to music and looking at old photos that almost completely covered the walls.
 Some were from the Troubles and another was from when the "Games of Thrones" cast visited.
 There were big tables filled with people meeting friends and wait staff asking “you alright?” (a common Irish and British greeting).
 Other popular pubs include Duke of York and Whites Tavern.
 Highly highly recommend any of them.